GiorgioVi/CAPP30239_FA22/Final_Project_Real/README.md

 # Final Project

+## Project Information
+### Bored Ape Yacht Club NFTs: Digital Asset to Digital Indentity
+    Per their creator YugaLabs, The Bored Ape Yacht Club is a collection of 10,000 unique Bored Ape NFTs— unique digital collectibles living on the Ethereum blockchain.
+Since their release in 2021, Bored Apes have become a pillar of the NFT asset class and a sign of social status.
+Looking back, we need to understand how these assets grew to become important.
 ## Data

 1. clean_famous.csv: A csv of famous people who own Bored Apes, their field of work, and how much they paid